flurrd/mccweddings/src/data/index.md

 #### FULL CEREMONY PACKAGE: $950 + gst

 A full ceremony package includes all items below.
-I am happy to accomodate request of additional services to make your ceremony more personal and memorable.
+I am happy to accommodate request of additional services to make your ceremony more personal and memorable.
 I will supply you with a fixed quote after we agree upon what you want for your wedding and how we can best achieve this.

 *   A personalised, heartfelt ceremony.
 *   Complimentary use of my portable PA system, that your wedding music can be played through.
 I would appreciate you nominating someone on the day to coordinate the music.